CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Experiments

-We extend our proposed method on real-world application with the ultimate goal of synthesizing real image with arbitrary scales.
-We train our model on the DIV2K dataset \cite{DIV2K}, and test on DPED \cite{ignatov2017dped}.
-We apply the practical degradation model of BSRGAN \cite{kai2021bsrgan} and Real-ESRGAN \cite{wang2021realesrgan} to synthesize paired training data on DIV2K \cite{DIV2K}.
+We extend our proposed method to real-world applications with the ultimate goal of synthesizing real images with arbitrary scales.
+Specifically, we train our model on the DIV2K dataset \cite{DIV2K}, and test on the RealSRSet \cite{kai2021bsrgan} and DPED \cite{ignatov2017dped} datasets.
+We apply the practical degradation models (including blur, noise, compression, etc.) of BSRGAN \cite{kai2021bsrgan} and Real-ESRGAN \cite{wang2021realesrgan} to synthesize paired training data on DIV2K \cite{DIV2K}.
 We set the HR patch size of training data as 256, and the batch size as 48.
-We use Adam \cite{kingma2014adam} as the optimizer, and adopt exponential moving average (EMA).
-We first train our model with L1 loss for 1000K iterations with the learning rate of $2{\times}10^{-4}$ and train with L1 loss, perceptual loss and GAN loss together for 400K iteration with the learning rate of $1{\times}10^{-4}$.
-More training details can be found in Supplementary materials.
+We use Adam \cite{kingma2014adam} as the optimizer, and adopt the exponential moving average (EMA).
+We first train our model with L1 loss for 1000K iterations with the learning rate of $2{\times}10^{-4}$ and train with L1 loss, perceptual loss and GAN loss together for 400K iterations with the learning rate of $1{\times}10^{-4}$.
+More training details can be found in the supplementary materials.

-Since there are no arbitrary-scale SR methods applied on real-world images, we mainly compare with the state-of-the-art real-world image SR models, including RealSR \cite{cai2019realsr}, BSRGAN \cite{kai2021bsrgan} and Real-ESRGAN \cite{wang2021realesrgan}.
+Since there are no arbitrary-scale SR methods applied to real-world images, we mainly compare with the state-of-the-art real-world image SR models, including RealSR \cite{cai2019realsr}, BSRGAN \cite{kai2021bsrgan} and Real-ESRGAN \cite{wang2021realesrgan}.
 Because there are no ground-truth (GT) real images, we apply non-reference image quality assessment (\eg NIQE \cite{mittal2012niqe}, BRISQUE \cite{mittal2011BRISQUE} and PIQE \cite{venkatanath2015PIQE}) to evaluate the image quality.
 As shown in Table \ref{tab:comp_real}, our model does not optimize for all metrics since these metrics cannot well match the actual human perceptual \cite{blau2018pi}.
-To address this, we further compare the visual results in Figure \ref{fig:comp_real}.
+To address this, we further compare the visual results on the RealSRSet \cite{kai2021bsrgan} and DPED \cite{ignatov2017dped} datasets in Figure \ref{fig:comp_real}.
 Our proposed method is able to synthesize real SR images with realistic textures.
+In particular, our method is able to synthesize more details of a dog in the first line and more clear digit `5' in the second line, compared with other methods.
 In contrast, other methods often introduce unnatural artifacts within images, especially for out-of-scale distributions.
-To further investigate the effectiveness of our model, we provide more visual results of our real models in Figure \ref{fig:comp_real}.
-As the scale increases, the synthesized images maintain pleasing visual quality.
+To further investigate the effectiveness of our model, we provide more visual results of our real model in the supplementary materials.